 Does real estate marketing really work?
 In addition to getting more inquiries on your properties, video can help you win more real estate listings too.
 Here are some statistics:

-In addition to getting more inquiries on your listings, video can help you get more listings in general.
-Including a property listing video, like the video template below, as part of your package shows that you go the extra mile for your clients.
-Sellers will be excited to learn that video is part of your strategy for selling their home.
+As you can see, including video marketing as part of your expertise shows that you go the extra mile for your clients.
+Sellers will be excited to learn that creating videos is part of your marketing strategy for listing their home.

 When creating videos to promote your real estate listings on social media and beyond, it’s important to include contact information so that potential buyers, renters, or sellers know how to get in touch with you.

 Add a text block that includes your name, phone number, email, or any other contact information they’ll need to reach you.
 You can also add a logo block or watermark to keep your video on brand.

 Tip #3: Caption your video

 A picture is worth a thousand words, but adding text can add value to your videos as well.
 Use descriptive titles and subtitles by including useful information like square footage and the number of bedrooms and bathrooms in the form of text copy on top of your photos and footage.
 If your video has a voiceover, use text to capture major takeaways to highlight specific details and calls to action.

 This is an especially useful tip if you’re sharing your real estate videos on social media, where the majority of people will be watching without sound.
 Text can help viewers understand your video without having to turn on the sound.